Department of Psychiatry

 Mary Katherine O Ray, Ph.D.

-Doctor of Philosophy, University of Alabama, 2018
+Doctor of Philosophy, University of Alabama in Tuscaloosa, 2018

 Syed A Raza, M.D.

-Assistant Professor of Clinical Psychiatry (Child Psychiatry)
+Voluntary Clinical Assistant Professor of Psychiatry

 Bachelor of Science, Osmania Medical College, 1953

-Doctor of Medicine, School Not Listed, 1959
+Doctor of Medicine, School Not Found, 1959

 Chandrashekar Reddy